Which Natural Supplements Are Effective For Depression Symptoms?

 Medically reviewed by Majesty Purvis, LCMHC

-Note: Although supplements, vitamins, and herbs can be a valuable addition to a treatment regimen, consult a doctor before taking them.
-Many supplements interact with medications and can be dangerous when taken incorrectly, or can result in dangerous side effects.
-In addition, these treatments may not "cure" or fully "treat" a mental illness like depression.
-You might choose to take them in addition to evidence-based practices like therapy.
+Note: Although vitamins, herbs, and supplements for depression can sometimes be a valuable addition to a treatment regimen, consult a doctor before taking them.
+Many supplements interact with medications and can be dangerous when taken incorrectly or can result in dangerous side effects.
+In addition, these treatments are unlikely to "cure" or fully "treat" a mental illness like depression.
+You might choose to take them in addition to pursuing evidence-based practices like therapy.

-Some people with depression are nervous about taking a prescription antidepressant medication and decide to search for natural alternatives instead.
-Natural supplements for depression include vitamins, minerals, herbal remedies, and other supplements that may improve mood.
+Some people with depression are nervous about taking a prescription antidepressant medication or haven’t found a type that works for them and decide to search for natural alternatives instead.
+Natural supplements for depression include vitamins, minerals, herbal remedies, and other supplements that may help improve mood.

 With many options available on the market, it might be challenging to settle on one supplement.
-However, with guidance from a healthcare provider, and evidence-based research findings, you can choose dietary supplements that work best for your depression symptoms.
-Below is a list of vitamins, minerals, supplements, and herbs that you might try to address your symptoms and potentially improve your mental health or depression symptoms.
+However, with personalized guidance from a healthcare provider plus evidence-based research findings, you can choose dietary supplements that are safe and potentially effective for your depression symptoms.
+Below is a list of vitamins, minerals, supplements, and herbs that you might learn more about to potentially improve your mental health and brain function and reduce depressive symptoms.

 Getty/AnnaStills